Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
-It may also cause birth defects if the father is using the oral liquid form of this medicine when his sexual partner becomes pregnant.
-Female patients should use effective birth control during treatment with this medicine and for at least 6 months after the last dose.
-Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 3 months after the last dose.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective birth control to keep from getting pregnant during treatment and for at least 6 months after the last dose of this medicine.
+Male patients who have female partners who can become pregnant must use an effective birth control during treatment and for at least 3 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Deferiprone can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 Check with your doctor right away if you start to have a cough that will not go away, weight loss, night sweats, a fever, chills, or flu-like symptoms, such as a runny or stuffy nose, headache, blurred vision, or feeling generally ill.
 These may be signs that you have an infection.

 This medicine may cause your urine to turn red or brownish in color.
 This is normal and is nothing to worry about.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.